-That is, opening a trade occurs often just at the end of the rollback against the trend, and the exit at the signs of its start.
+That is, opening a trade occurs often just at the end of the rollback against the trend, and then exit at the signs of its start.
 The picture above shows an example of a trade at the intersection of the MACD and the signal line.
 The trend is determined by the classic rules: we have a local maximum and a local minimum.
 When the new local maximum appeared lower than the previous one, there was an opportunity to change the trend.

 When the level of the previous low was breached, it could be assumed that a new bearish trend would appear, and you could start waiting for signals to sell on the MACD indicator.
 Before the high-low order was broken (the new high eventually turned out to be higher than the previous one, which signals of a possible change or end of the trend), we made 4 deals, three of which ended in a decent profit and one small loss.

 What is the logic of this indicator?
 MACD is the difference between two moving averages, fast and slow.
-The fast moving average characterizes the short-term trend, and the slow one characterizes the longer-term trend.
+The fast-moving average characterizes the short-term trend, and the slow one characterizes the longer-term trend.
 The greater the discrepancy between these moving averages (the higher or lower the MACD histogram), the more bullish or bearish the market is.
 There is such a thing as a reversal to the average.

 So, price fluctuations always return to their average price.
-In the case of the MACD indicator, price fluctuations (slightly smoothed out) are a fast moving average, and the average price itself is a slow one.
-Accordingly, the fast average always returns to the slow one, and the difference of these moving averages always returns to zero.
+In the case of the MACD indicator, price fluctuations (slightly smoothed out) are a fast-moving average, and the average price itself is a slow one.
+Accordingly, the fast average always returns to the slow one, and the difference between these moving averages always returns to zero.
 At the same time, the further the middle diverge, the higher the histogram rises or falls, the greater the probability that the convergence is about to begin, that is, the histogram movement will turn in the direction of zero.

 Therefore, the next type of signal from this indicator is the appearance of maximum and minimum, which are used in the same way as in the case of other oscillators.
 The only point is that MACD does not have pre-determined overbought and oversold levels.
 The analysis is done with the naked eye.
 In the picture above, I visually determined the level of 0,0085 and plotted it on the chart.

 As can be seen, the intersection of the overbought/oversold level in the opposite direction often serves as a pivot point for the price, well, or at least the beginning of the correction.
-This does not always work with great accuracy, as, for example, when working with the upper level in the picture, but, nevertheless, this signal is much more reliable than many other oscillators.
+This does not always work with great accuracy, as, for example, when working with the upper level in the picture, but this signal is much more reliable than many other oscillators.
 And in combination with the levels of accuracy or when working on a trend, the accuracy increases by multiple times.

 The picture above clearly shows a good uptrend.
 The entrance to the purchase is made when the indicator MACD indicator of a certain level, and the exit from the transaction – with a simple intersection of the indicator with its signal line.
 Using pending orders will make the entries even more accurate.
 The meaning here is that by raising the level above the zero line, we simply filter out insignificant price flops.
 Our level is pierced only by really strong movements, which we take.By the way, in the presence of a trend, you can use the following trick, based on the delay of slow oscillators.
-I have already told about it in the article about Stochastic Oscillator.
+I have already told you about it in the article about Stochastic Oscillator.
 The point is that after the breakdown of the level of overbought/oversold in the case of trend movement, the price can continue to move in the same direction for a long time, and the oscillator can dangle behind the levels.